-Back in the late ‘90s and early 2000s, everyone found the internet and the concept of emailing pretty obnoxious but as time passed these emails evolved into more proper social media hubs where you can connect with your family and friends in real-time.
+Back in the late ‘90s and early 2000s, everyone found the internet and the concept of emailing pretty obnoxious.
+As time passed these emails evolved into more proper social media hubs where one can connect with family and friends in real-time.
 Cell phones serve the purpose of having telephone functions in your pocket.
 They also provide you with productivity features like a clock, calendar, and calculator.

-Now if we ask the question that: “Do Cell Phones and Social Media Make Family Relationships Stronger?” then the answer is both Yes and No. Yes, in this way that cell phones and social media have made families more connected to each other than ever before.
-If you have a distant cousin or if your son has moved to another city you can connect with them at almost any time.
+Now if we ask the question that: “Do Cell Phones and Social Media Make Family Relationships Stronger?” then the answer is both Yes and No. Yes, in this way that cell phones and social media have made families more connected than ever before.
+If you have a distant cousin or moved son to another city, you can connect almost any time.

 First, let’s discuss how cell phones and social media have a positive impact on family relations.

 A Relatable Connection Between Parents and Children:

 More and more people are adopting the latest technological measures.
 Parents are buying cell phones for their kids and letting the pre-teen and teenagers to make their social media accounts.
 Exposing kids to technology has many scientifically proven benefits.
 It also gives your children a sense of relatability to you as a parent who is seen by them using smartphones and social media platforms.

 Far Living Loved Ones are Closer Now:

 Social media has grown our family relations stronger with each other over time.
 According to the Pew Internet & American Life Project survey, 53% of people participating in the survey agreed that their relationship with family members living in different states and cities has improved because of cell phones and social media.
 This shows much cell phones and social media can improve family relationships.

 Enhanced Access to Family Members:

 Before cell phones and social media, you had to make telephone calls to your spouse’s office to talk to them, send a letter to send condolences over someone’s passing, or send money through the mail to support your family.

 Must ReadHow to use Instagram on PC or MAC?